adarshaherle/jobexecutor/design.md

 -  **`--verbose`** – Enables detailed logging for debugging purposes.

-Under the hood, the CLI tool will be configured to load the necessary TLS certificates (via flags or environment variables) to establish a secure mTLS connection to the server.The design proposes a CLI tool (referred to as the jobexecutor command) to be built using the Cobra library.
+Under the hood, the CLI tool will be configured to load the necessary TLS certificates (via flags or environment variables) to establish a secure mTLS connection to the server.The design proposes a CLI tool (referred to as the jobexec command) to be built using the Cobra library.
 This planned tool will serve as a client for the gRPC API, enabling users to interact with the Job Executor server.

 ## Testing and Reliability Considerations